Why it’s good to ask questions about premature birth

 One big question might be – where will I have my premature baby?

-If your premature baby or babies will be born very early – 32 weeks or earlier – you might need to give birth in a hospital that has a neonatal intensive care unit (NICU), rather than the hospital you’re booked into.
+If your baby or babies will be born very early – 32 weeks or earlier – you might need to give birth in a hospital that has a neonatal intensive care unit (NICU), rather than the hospital you’re booked into.

 Hospitals with NICUs are usually in bigger cities.
 If you live in a regional, rural or remote area, you might have to go to a city hospital before the birth.

-What will happen during and after a premature birth
+What happens during and after premature birth

 Premature labour and birth